andruhon/gaunt-sloth-assistant/README.md

 ```

 **Example of .gsloth.config.js for VertexAI**
-VertexAI usually needs `gcloud auth application-default login` and does not need any separate API keys.
+VertexAI usually needs `gcloud auth application-default login`
+(or both `gcloud auth login` and `gcloud auth application-default login`) and does not need any separate API keys.
 ```javascript
 export async function configure(importFunction, global) {
     // this is going to be imported from sloth dependencies,